THUNDERWANG/THUNDERBOT/README.md

-This is the discord bot used in the Online Cube Drafts server and hosted via Heroku and uses mySQL.
+This is the discord bot used in the Online Cube Drafts server and hosted via Heroku and utilizes MongoDB.
 To contact THUNDERWANG, join the discord link: https://discord.gg/4eHADtb

 Instructions: